How to plant Anemone bulbs

 Italian and Israeli Anemones look impressive in the garden and come in a wide range of colours, they also make the most magnificent cut flowers.
 Unlike the older Anemone varieties, they are best in year one and don’t tend to naturalise or return each year.
 As they are bred in countries with warmer climates, they need a little protection from cold and wet winter and spring weather.
 For best results, it’s best to plant them in trays or pots in a cool greenhouse or cold frame during the cold months and transfer them outside in the spring when the weather is milder.

-You can plant Anemones in autumn or spring, but remember that it is necessary to plant them in the same season that they are supplied while they are still fresh.
-Corms will lose their freshness a number of months after they are harvested leaving it too long before they are planted may affect their performance.
+You can plant Anemones in autumn or spring – we supply freshly-harvested stock for each planting season.
+It is important to plant them in the same season that they are supplied while they are still fresh, corms will lose their freshness and viability if stored for a number of months after they are supplied to you.
+Anemones planted in autumn will flower in spring.
+When planted in spring, they flower during summer/autumn.

 Anemones are easy to grow and provide a lovely, bright display in most outside spaces, but they especially love growing in a sheltered sunny or partially shaded position in rich, well-drained soil or multi-purpose compost.
 They grow from small brown knobbly corms which can be planted in clusters in pots or borders to create natural-looking groups.
 If you are planting in spring, you can stagger your plantings and enjoy a fresh display of blooms which last right into summer.